heyx3/Bplus.jl/docs/GUI.md

 * `gui_tab_views()` allows you to define multiple tabs, each with associated widgets inside it.
   * `gui_tab_item()` defines one tab view within.
 * `gui_within_child_window(size, flags=0)::Optional` nests a GUI within a sub-window.
 Returns the output of your code block, or `nothing` if the window is culled.
+* `gui_get_draw_clip_area()::Box2Df` gets the current clipping rect for a given draw list (see [Draw destination](#draw-destination) below for useful shorthand).

 ## Drawing wrappers

 Dear ImGUI has many functions for drawing primitives, and we offer some helper types and functions to simplify their use.
-Most will let you optionally draw in the background instead of the foreground, draw filled vs border-only, and draw with absolute or relative coordinates.
+They make it easy to select drawing in the window vs foreground vs background, draw filled vs border-only, draw with absolute or relative coordinates, and automatically insert a dummy widget to cover the drawing's space.

 * `gui_draw_line(coords, color, [in_background::Bool])`
 * `gui_draw_rect(coords, color; ...)`